 Olga Rybina: it is easy to reach the top if…

-When a person reaches significant professional heights, the question arises about the secret of their success.
-What helped more: coincidence, talent, hard work?
+When a person reaches significant professional heights, the question arises about the secret of his success.
+What helped more: a combination of circumstances, talent, diligence?
 And will others be able to repeat the result?

 The recipe for success from Olga Rybina is at the end of the article.
 But in order to use it, it is important to understand where it came from.